Skip to content

 Custom SQL types

 Other databases for which drift has limited support commonly support more types.
 For instance, postgres has a dedicated type for durations, JSON values, UUIDs and more.
-With a sqlite3 database, you'd use a [type converter][type converters] to store these values with the types supported by sqlite3.
+With a sqlite3 database, you'd use a type converter to store these values with the types supported by sqlite3.
 While type converters can also work here, they tell drift to use a regular text column under the hood.
 When a database has builtin support for UUIDs for instance, this could lead to less efficient statements or issues with other applications talking to same database.
 For this reason, drift allows the use of "custom types" - types that are not defined in the core drift package and don't work with all databases.

 When to use custom types - summary